JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 1

 julia> x = 2
 WARNING: redefinition of constant x.
-This may fail, cause incorrect answers, or produce other errors.
+This may cause previously defined functions using it to fail or produce incorrect answers.
 2

 julia> f()